 When we hear the word “California”, we usually think of golden beaches, surfers and large American villas, not Monterey or Carmel.
 But California is many things.
 First of all, we should make a distinction between the seaside towns near San Francisco Bay, where the sun doesn’t always shine and the beaches are not so golden, and the area around Los Angeles, which is more similar to the classic picture of sunny California.
-Talking with a friend who, like me, likes on the road trips, I thought about the journey I did some time ago, which started in the West and continued to Yosemite and San Francisco, and I found myself writing.
+Talking about this with a friend, I thought about the journey I did some time ago, which started in the West and continued to Yosemite and San Francisco, and I found myself writing.

 California should be visited by car, driving along US Route 101 and stopping at towns and beaches the name of which is familiar to us from books and movies.
 Or on the contrary, we’ve never heard of it and so we’re curious to see what is down there.
 From San Francisco, under a sky threatening rain, we take the 101 and drive along the coast line, excited by the panoramic view.
 In Palo Alto, Silicon Valley, we head south, passing by wild beaches and seaside towns.

 It might be the clouds covering the sun and darkening the sky, or the rain falling on the sand, or the rocks emerging from the sea, but Santa Cruz looks gloomy and even sad to me.
 Anyways, I’m positively surprised as I find out that Santa Cruz has been home to a community of sailors and fishermen from Sestri Levante, or rather, Riva Trigoso in Italy, who made the town thrive.
-The wind make surfers happy, while those who try – like us – to walk on the beach have to give up and sit in a café to warm up a bit.
+The wind make surfers happy.
+Those who try to walk on the beach, however, have to give up and sit in a café to warm up a bit.
 Yes, in full summer.
 The light changes how we see a place; from here, with this cloudy sky, it seems like we’re in a Hitchcock movie.

 I like Santa Barbara, with its strong personality and cheerful atmosphere.
 In some ways, though, it reminds me of some chic Italian vacation spots, which unsettles me a little.
 I’ve got different memories from many years ago when I visited the Old Mission, an eighteenth-century mission founded by Franciscan friars with beautiful botanical gardens and vestiges of the past.
-I would recommend booking a guided tour (for more information, read here).
+I would recommend booking a guided tour.